Brooklyn Arcadians

 The Brooklyn Arcadians were an American basketball team based in Brooklyn, New York, that was a member of the American Basketball League.
 The team was named after Arcadia Hall, where they played their home games.
-The team was replaced by the New York Celtics five games into their final season.
+The team was replaced by the New York Celtics five games into their second and final season; the Celtics would later win the second ABL season's championship while operating as the replacements for the Arcadians for the rest of that particular season of play.
+During their brief existence as a franchise, the team would be owned and operated by Major League Baseball Hall of Fame star hitter Harry Heilmann from the Detroit Tigers.